 This is a hard choice.
-Kerala by itself for fourteen days can be a little excessive, and one would have to include Rajasthan.
-A North India trip can easily span over fourteen days without getting excessive or feeling repetitive.
+Kerala by itself for fourteen days would be a leisurely paced, relaxing holiday, A North India trip can easily span over fourteen days without getting excessive or feeling repetitive.

 So the choice is either to just take a North India trip or include Kerala in the itinerary.
 It’s important to understand that a combined trip works out a little more expensive.
 This is because you have to take flights between the two regions.

 We usually send our guests multiple travel plans to help them decide.
-Here’s a couple routes some past guests have done.
+Here’s a few routes which some past guests have done.

 If you have seventeen to eighteen days or up to three weeks then, you can include both in your trip.

-** Please note, this article only focuses on Rajasthan and Kerala.
-We have not explored regions like Goa, the city of Mumbai or other regions of India and the merit/demerit of visiting them.
+**Please note, this article only focuses on Rajasthan and Kerala and does not include regions like Goa, the city of Mumbai or other regions of India and the merit/demerit of visiting them.
 However, they are worth considering too.

 Click on Plan Your Trip for your ideal itinerary.